aaronland/go-shlong/README.md

 ## Engines

-`go-shlong` has support for a variety of database engines.
+`go-shlong` is meant to have support for a variety of database engines.
 Currently it only has support for two database engines.

 ### buntdb